Miguel Cabrera Player Props: Tigers vs. Rangers

 Miguel Cabrera At The Plate

-- Cabrera is hitting .237 with nine doubles, a home run and 18 walks.
+- Cabrera has nine doubles, a home run and 19 walks while batting .239.

-- He has hit a home run in one of 43 games, and in 0.6% of his plate appearances.

-- In eight games this year (18.6%), Cabrera has picked up an RBI, including two games with multiple runs batted in.
+- In nine games this year (20.5%), Cabrera has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.